 A good quality kitten food has some advantages over adult cat food since it has been specially formulated.
 Because of their rapid growth any nutritional “mistakes” made during kittenhood will have more severe consequences.
 Kitten foods are specially formulated to provide the nutrients needed to meet the demands of rapid growth in a compact form when food intake is limited by tiny stomachs!

 Contrary to popular myth, kittens and adult cats do not need milk.
 In fact after weaning, kittens often lose the ability to digest milk sugar (lactose) by about 12 weeks of age.
 Therefore, while small amounts may be tolerated, too much can lead to intestinal upset and diarrhoea because it is not digested properly!
-Lactose-free milk, e.g. Whiskas milk, can be given to these cats if the owners wish.
+Lactose-free milk, e.g. Vitapet Pet Milk or Smittten Cat Milk would be a better alternative and can be given to these cats if the owners wish.

 Adult cats can be given access to dry food all day, although many cats get too fat when fed in this fashion.
 Most owners (and cats) prefer to feed small meals of moist food once or twice a day.
 This is fine as long as the cat also has plenty of opportunity to avoid becoming obese by having plenty of play time!
 It is important to remember that like us humans, each cat is an individual.
 Therefore the number of meals offered and the amount and type of food used will vary with individual preferences and activity levels (for example outdoor cats may need more food than less active indoor cats).
 Also, nutritional requirements and dietary preferences change over the course of the cats lifetime!